DerekGn/Samd-Openthings/README.md

 A library for the serializing and deserializing of [Openthings](http://www.o-things.com/) compliant messages targeting the Microchip SAMD21 series of Arm® Cortex®-M0+ CPU's.

+The openthings protocol is used in a number of energenie mihome products.

 The library has no external dependencies and can be re targeted to other classes of mcu.

+The library implements read,write and encrypt and decrypt of openthings messages.

+Note the encryption as defined in the openthings specification is not really encryption more specifically it is a form of encoding.
+The encryption is based around linear shift encryption.
+It is therefore not advisable to use it for communications that require security from eavesdropping or tampering of messages.
+It has been included in the library so that it is compatible with existing sensors etc.

+It is preferable to use other secure transport mechanisms than rely on the linear shift mechanism.

 ## Code Size